gautemo/Gaute-Meek-Olsen/src/dev-blog/script-in-vue.md

 </template>
 ```

 You could stop reading here.
-But what if your script contains document.write.
+But what if your script contains `document.write`.
 Your script won't work and throw this error in the console:

 ::: danger Error
 Failed to execute 'write' on 'Document': It isn't possible to write into a document from an asynchronously-loaded external script unless it is explicitly opened.